How to Select the Right Paddle

 Four part paddles are a necessity for folding kayakers.
 By having the blades removable from the shaft you can neatly tuck the complete paddles in the carry bag with the kayak.
 By introducing two additional ferrules there are now more wear points, so extra care must be taken with four part paddles.

-Care for your Friend the Paddle
+Care for your Paddle

 The main wear point in a paddle in the ferrule.
 Never use a lubricant on the ferrule as this will attract grit. wash your paddle off in water before joining it together.
 Store it apart in a paddle bag.
 Chipped edges of fiberglass blades can be repaired with fiberglass resin.
 Chips in plastic blades may be sanded smooth.
 Chips will cause cavitation (the drawing of air onto the blade as it moves through the water).